Iceage - 'You're Nothing'

-The Danish punks’ 29-minute return drops their debut’s riddles and is as exhilarating as being punched in the face mid-fuck
+The Danish punks’ 29-minute return drops their debut’s riddles and is as exhilarating as all hell

 Something is rocking in the state of Denmark.
 Out of Copenhagen’s bluntly named underground punk scene, the New Way Of Danish Fuck You, lurch four young men calling themselves Iceage with a snarl on their lips and a fierce kind of anger in their hearts.
 Their 2011 debut ‘New Brigade’, recorded while they were wild and recalcitrant kids of 17 and 18 announced their intention to play louder, faster and harder than anyone else around.
 Now they’re back to bloody their noses all over again.

 Their second record, ‘You’re Nothing’, takes the relentless urgency of their debut and refines it.
 They’ve moved to the more respectable home of Matador, meaning they now nestle up against Belle & Sebastian and Interpol on the venerable indie label’s roster.
 This move, though, hasn’t changed them one iota.
 While their last record clocked in at 24 minutes, this one lasts a not exactly sprawling 29.
 Of the 12 tracks, only three breach the three-minute mark, and then only barely.
 Musically, they sound like a hardcore band doing post-punk songs.
 Lyrically, they’ve thrown aside the riddles of ‘New Brigade’, filling the gaps with a direct and unflinching emotional honesty.
 In other circumstances, if you were told an album had been recorded at a farmhouse on the Danish island of Møn, you’d expect an album of pastoral lovelorn twee wallowing.
 Not something as exhilarating and violent as this.